karet-org/karet-docs/guide/authentication.md

    created_at }`.
 3. Issues a session cookie and redirects you to the home page.

-The setup endpoint refuses if an admin already exists.
-A network attacker who finds it open can't use it to seed a backdoor account.
+The setup endpoint refuses if an admin already exists, so it can't be used to seed a backdoor account.

 ## Sessions

 The session cookie is **HMAC-signed** with `KARET_SESSION_SECRET`.
-The payload is `{ exp: <unix-seconds> }` -- Karet is single-admin, so possession of a valid HMAC over a fresh `exp` is the entire authorization signal.
+The payload is `{ exp: <unix-seconds> }`, Karet is single-admin, so possession of a valid HMAC over a fresh `exp` is the entire authorization signal.
 Sessions last 7 days.